-The Dr. Robert B. Pamplin, Jr. School of Business Administration was founded in 1939, and the master's program in business administration (M.B.A.) began in 1958.
-The University of Portland's program is one of only five graduate universities in the State of Oregon that is accredited by AACSB, the Association for the Advancement of Collegiate Schools of Business.
+The Dr. Robert B. Pamplin, Jr. School of Business Administration was founded in 1939, and the master's program in business administration (M.B.A.) began in 1959.
+The University of Portland's program is one of only a few graduate universities in the State of Oregon that is accredited by AACSB, the Association for the Advancement of Collegiate Schools of Business.

-The M.B.A. curriculum focuses on contemporary leadership by challenging graduate students to think cross-functionally about a variety of large and small business enterprises.
+The M.B.A. curriculum focuses on contemporary leadership by challenging graduate students to think cross-functionally about a variety of large and small business issues.
 To operationalize these objectives, the basic structure of our M.B.A. program consists of the following components:

-- The foundation courses are designed to provide students with a broad background in fundamental business principles for students without this background in their undergraduate programs. - The integration courses introduce a cross-disciplinary approach to managing business operations and examine the various roles and value frameworks that need to be mastered by future managers. - The advanced core explores the application of analytic tools in management information systems, managerial accounting, marketing, and finance in identifying and solving contemporary business problems.
-Students will examine regional cultures and changing practices impacting global business.
+- The foundation courses are designed to provide students with a broad exposure to fundamental business principles for students without this background. - The integration courses introduce a cross-disciplinary approach to managing business operations in a global economy and examine the various roles and value frameworks that need to be mastered by future managers. - The advanced core explores the application of analytic tools in management information systems, managerial accounting, marketing, and finance in identifying and solving contemporary business problems. - The concentration component allows students to specialize in an area of interest in entrepreneurship, finance, global business, health care, management, or marketing.
+Students may also choose to design their own concentration by selecting courses from more than one field.